PrezBala/Project5API/README.md

 # Testing

-During the development process, I used the Postman application to test the API endpoints using GET, POST, and DELETE functions with various URLs.
+During the development process, I used the Postman application to test the API endpoints using GET, POST,PUT and DELETE functions with various URLs.
 Below are the results of the tests:

 I tested the GET function for the API to verify that movies and ratings are returned correctly.
 The screenshot below shows the response: